 As far as scholastic achievement, Quebec has one of the highest secondary school graduation rates in Canada and around the globe.
-Some of Quebec's post-secondary organizations are internationally recognized, while some are affiliated with accomplished research centres.
+Some of Quebec's post-secondary organizations are internationally recognized, while some are affiliated with accomplished research centers.
 The Quebec government links huge importance to education and makes significant investments in the sector, much more than in other Canadian areas.

-- There are many reasons why students choose Quebec for their studies including: Degrees and Diplomas are internationally recognized
+- There are many reasons why students choose Quebec for their studies including Degrees and Diplomas are internationally recognized

 - Tuition fees are among the lowest in Canada

 - A wide variety of programs are offered

 School is absolutely compulsory for all children aged 6-16.
 Primary and secondary education is free of charge, as most schools in Canada are government-funded.

 Higher education in Quebec is rather different from the education system of other provinces in Canada.
 Rather than entering college or university straight after high school, students in Quebec leave secondary school after Grade 11 and enter post-secondary studies at the college level, as a prerequisite to university.
 Though both public colleges and colleges exist, both are informally termed CEGEPs.
 This level of post-secondary education permits students to pick either a vocational path or more of a scholastic path.